sems-server/sems/doc/Readme.sbc.txt

 The xmlrpc2di module must be loaded and XMLRPC control server bound to port 8090 for the scripts to work.

+For tracking file revisions and changes, the MD5 hash sum is printed on profile load and reload, and returned as information by the scripts and the DI management commands.
+An MD5 hash to compare checksums of profile files can also be generated with the md5sum(1) tool.

 Alternatively, the reload functions can be accessed by json-rpc v2 if the jsonrpc module is loaded.
 The expected parameters to all functions are in a dictionary with 'name' :          profile name